Polladhavan (1980 film)

-Rajinikanth initially wanted to star in a Tamil remake of the Hindi film Vishwanath (1978), but as Ravi did not like the film, they decided to collaborate on a different project, eventually choosing to remake Premada Kanike which Rajinikanth had already seen and liked.
+Rajinikanth initially wanted to star in a Tamil remake of the Hindi film Vishwanath (1978), but as Ravi did not like the film, they decided to collaborate on a different project, eventually choosing to remake Premada Kanike.
 The film was shot mainly in Bangalore, with additional shooting taking place in Madras, Shimla and Kashmir.
+It was photographed by M. Karnan and edited V. P. Krishnan, with music by M. S. Viswanathan.

 Polladhavan was released on 6 November 1980, Diwali.
 The film became a commercial success, and was one of many films which helped Rajinikanth to carve out a niche for himself in vendetta roles.